-The nitrous and fuel solenoids should be mounted within 12-18 inches of the plate.
+The nitrous and fuel solenoids should be mounted close enough that the included lines reach the plate.
 The system includes universal solenoid mounting brackets.
-These brackets are bendable to fit multiple vehicle applications that have the LS series of engine.
-The brackets bolt on the solenoids with the included 10-32 screws.
+These brackets are bendable to fit multiple vehicle applications.
+The brackets bolt on the solenoids with the included 8-32 screws.
 Install fittings into the solenoids; these are a NPT thread and will require the use of NX thread sealer provided in the system.
 The nitrous solenoid will have a screened (filtered) fitting for the inlet of the solenoid to keep debris from entering the solenoid.
 The inlet of the fuel will use the unfiltered 1/8NPT to 4an fitting.
 The purge port of each solenoid will be blocked off with a 1/8NPT plug.
-Next install the outlet fittings into the solenoid solenoid should look similar to the one in "Illustration B".
+Next install the outlet fittings into the solenoids using NX thread sealer on them as well.
+Once assembled the solenoid should look similar to the one in "Illustration B".